Your marriage is ending and the same fears keep rushing through your head:

 • The NY State spousal maintenance formula employs an income cap, and any income which exceeds the cap, is excluded from the guideline's calculation, and must be negotiated separately;

-• While inflationary pressures have eased in NYC and the state, interest rates remain elevated, and will continue to put pressure on the NYC real estate market, making establishing separate households for NY couples even more challenging in 2024;
+• While inflationary pressures have eased in NYC and the state, interest rates remain elevated, and will continue to put pressure on the NYC real estate market, making establishing separate households for NY couples even more challenging in years to come;

 • The topic of spousal maintenance in New York has less to do with formulas and more to do with money and negotiation;